arrow_back_ios

 Suresh is a member of the working group developing the IEEE Standard for Prognostics and Health Management.
 He has published one book chapter on ‘Sensors, Instrumentation and Signal Processing’ in the SAE International book on Integrated Vehicle Health Management and numerous research papers.

-portrait of Andrew Halpenny, director of Technology of nCode products from HBK
+Black and white portrait of Andrew Halfpenny, Director of Technology of the HBK nCode Products

 Dr. Halfpenny has a PhD in Mechanical Engineering from University College London (UCL) and a Masters’ in Civil and Structural Engineering.
 With over 25 years of experience in structural dynamics, vibration, fatigue and fracture, he has introduced many new technologies to the industry including: FE-based vibration fatigue analysis, crack growth simulation and accelerated vibration testing.
 He holds a European patent for the ‘Damage monitoring tag’ and developed the new vibration standard used for qualifying UK military helicopters.
 He has worked in consultancy with customers across the UK, Europe, Americas and the Far East, and has written publications on Fatigue, Digital Signal Processing and Structural Health Monitoring.
 He sits on the NAFEMS committee for Dynamic Testing and is a guest lecturer on structural dynamics with The University of Sheffield.